Search our comprehensive guide to find out how to dispose of specific items.

 Polystyrene meat trays and foam meat trays cannot be recycled and should be placed into the red landfill bin.
 Hint: rinse trays before placing in the bin to reduce odours.

-Medical waste must not be placed into any of the household bins.
-Speak to your doctor or pharmacy about suitable disposal methods.
+Prescription medicine should not be placed into landfill bins, speak to your doctor or pharmacy about suitable disposal methods.
+Other inert materials can be placed into the landfill bin.

-Empty medicine bottles can be placed in the yellow recycling bin.
+Empty medicine bottles can be placed in the purple glass bin.

-Small mirrors can be placed in the red landfill bin.
-Larger mirrors can be wrapped in an old tarp or blanket and safely broken into smaller pieces.
-Carefully bag the smaller mirror pieces and place into the red landfill bin.
+Mirrors should be wrapped in cardboard or paper, for safety, and placed into the red landfill bin.
 Mirrors cannot be recycled as the melting properties differ to those of food-grade glass.

+While mobile phones cannot be recycled through the recycling bin they can be returned to the transfer station for e waste recycling.
 Over 90% of the materials used in a mobile are recyclable, avoiding future greenhouse gas emissions, saving energy, protecting our environment and conserving scarce natural resources.
-While mobile phones cannot be recycled through the recycling bin they can be returned to the e waste recycling center.
 Some manufacturers offer a take-back scheme for your unwanted mobiles, such as the Apple Recycling Program [http://www.apple.com/au/recycling/] for computers and monitors, ipods and mobile phones.

 Nappies can be placed into the red landfill bin.
 To minimise odours consider wrapping items in plastic bags.
 Disposable nappies have a big impact on our environment.
 They can take over 400 years to start breaking down in landfill.